Discover home exchange stories from our Members.

-This one is brought to us by John and Jan, while on home exchange in Italy.
-Let’s see what they have been doing on their latest Gap Year destination with GuestToGuest.
+John and Jan, long-time Members share their story while on a home exchange in Italy.
+Read about what they have been doing at their latest gap year destination with HomeExchange.

 We are in the thirteenth month of our ‘Gap Year’ in Europe and we can’t believe how quickly the months have flown by, ‘Tempus Fugit’ indeed!
 The past month we have enjoyed living in the provinces of Le Marche and Umbria, the green heart of Italy.
 Le Marche has been described as “the next Tuscany” but it is, as yet, a relatively undiscovered region of Italy.
 We certainly found tourists to be few and far between.
 It is a beautiful region from the Apennines to the Adriatic, stark snow-capped mountains, green rolling hills, medieval villages perched on hilltops and mountainsides and monasteries and abbeys everywhere.
 We loved the spectacular, limestone formations in the Frasassi Caves, the beautiful Parco Conero Coast, the castle town of Corinaldo, the Renaissance glory of Raphael’s Urbino.
 We marveled at the majesty of the Monte Sibillini National Park and its unique Piano Grande near Norcia, despite the earthquake-devastated town of Castelluccio.

-It has been amazing to be a traveller but it is a privilege to be a guest.
+It has been amazing to be a traveler but it is a privilege to be a guest.